Tips To Run Faster

 You can't drop 5 minutes off your half-marathon time by running relaxed miles everyday.

-It takes skill to run fast and you have the potential to improve just as much as any elite runner anywhere in the world, but to be great at what you do in this sport demands you care more than the next guy or gal down the street.
+It takes skill to run fast and you have the potential to improve just as much as any elite runner anywhere in the world.
+The key is training to gradually extend the distance and pace of your long run.

 The first muscles of the body that usually tense up first are the facial and shoulder muscles.